 show ip service.

 Authentification can be local or made with a radius

-To activate a service, the authentication has to be set:
+To activate a service, the authentification have to be set:

 Mac Address table: